Jaynandan-Kushwaha/Silicon-Diary_Final/READme.md

   <img src="Images/synth-counter.png" width="70%">
 </div>

-## Summary

-In this chapter, we explored the powerful techniques of **combinational and sequential optimizations** that help refine RTL designs into more efficient hardware.

-- On the **combinational side**, we looked at methods like **constant propagation** and **Boolean simplification**, which streamline logic expressions, remove redundant gates, and shorten critical paths.
-These optimizations directly improve circuit speed, reduce area, and lower power usage.

-- On the **sequential side**, we examined techniques such as **state optimization**, **cloning**, and **retiming**.
-These methods focus on storage elements and timing paths, aiming to reduce unnecessary registers, balance logic delays, and handle high-fanout issues effectively.
-Sequential optimizations are especially important for large-scale digital systems where timing closure and area efficiency are critical.

-Together, these optimization techniques demonstrate how synthesis tools not only translate RTL into gates but also **reshape and refine the design** to achieve better performance, smaller area, and improved power efficiency.

-This chapter builds the foundation for writing RTL that is not only functionally correct but also **optimized for real-world hardware implementation**.

 ---

-# /mnt/data/silicon_repo/silicon-diary-main/Week1/Day3/Images/Read.md

----

-# /mnt/data/silicon_repo/silicon-diary-main/Week1/Day4/Readme.md

 # Day 4 – Gate-Level Simulation (GLS), Blocking vs Non-Blocking, and Synthesis-Simulation Mismatch
 Author: Jaynandan Kushwaha